GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_pauq_target_length_split/doc.md

 ## Usage
 *Describe how to load your task and what is required for evaluation, if anything.*

 For evaluation, we will use a sequence-to-sequence architecture.
+Evaluation metric is exact match.
 Please refer to config.jsonnet for details for now.

 ## Data Source